Perfect Tips Of Growing Rosemary In A Container

 This gives your rosemary time to adjust to the changes.
 Prune the plant's lower sections regularly to eliminate old leaves that clog the soil.

-You can cut the overall plant by one-third if you want to reduce its size.
+If you want to reduce the plant's size, you can cut it by one-third overall.
 Then, wait two to three months before pruning back by one-third.

-You can remove the ends of the branches one to two inches (2.5 to 5 cm) if you're only pruning rosemary to make it busier.
+If you're only pruning rosemary to make it busier, you can remove the ends of the branches one to two inches (2.5 to 5 cm).

 Your plant's roots will need to be pruned or repotted every year.
 Carefully remove the plant from its pot and prune the roots.

-Remove the lowest third of the root ball using pruning shears or a knife.
+Using pruning shears or a knife, remove the lowest third of the root ball.
 Cut about a third of the way up the plant with two or three vertical incisions starting at the bottom of the root ball.

 Warm weather and moderate humidity levels are ideal for this shrub.
 Although most rosemary types cannot withstand temperatures below 30 degrees, they are heat tolerant.

-Temperatures between 55°F and 80°F (18°C to 27°C) are ideal for them.
+Ideal temperatures for them are between 55°F and 80°F (18°C to 27°C).
 Furthermore, extreme humidity might cause rot and fungal difficulties without adequate air circulation around the plant.

 Rosemary bushes are resilient, but sap-sucking pests like aphids and whitefly can cause problems.
 Powdery mildew is a fungal disease that can affect rosemary in humid conditions.

 Regularly trim stems and branches to promote light and air circulation and reduce risk.
-Remove and discard any leaves that are impacted.
+Remove and discard any impacted leaves.

 Pests and diseases are few and far between for this hardy herb.
 I've grown it next to aphid-infested delphiniums, but no aphids have touched my fragrant rosemary.

 Certain varieties of aphids are also attracted to the herb.
 Powdery mildew, a fungal ailment that appears as a thin, whitish layer of mycelium on the needle-like leaves, is your primary concern.
-Make sure you don't overwater to avoid an infection.
+To avoid an infection, make sure you don't overwater.

 Using a garden pruner, remove leaves and branches.
 For kitchen usage, cut 4 to 6-inch sprigs from the tips of the branches.